farnoosh27/farnoosh27/README.md

-- I am currently a data science intern in Montreal at Audela Company, specializing in NLP!
+- I am currently a data science intern in Montreal at Audela/B-yond Company, specializing in LLMs and NLP!

 ### Stats
 <div>